 Just like we don’t get enough support for other areas of parenting – potty training has also taken a hit.
 Because I too feel indignant that we have become deprived of this knowledge, I want to help (and I also work as a nurse in addition to running Little Bunny Bear so this is not a money making machine for me I promise you!)
 That’s why I started sharing what I learned in my years of children’s nursing, research nursing, nannying, mothering and on my course as a certified potty training coach.
 I have put together a unique plan that is based on all these things and which, importantly WORKS to get you and your toddler learning as a team.

 Potty Training help

-You can now attend a class, have a consultation with me or get a written plan to help you.
-Yes, these things cost money.
+Yes, some of these things cost money.
 Why?
 Because time is precious.
 In fact, I believe that time is the most precious gift we have, and it takes some of my time to make these things available to you.
 Money is one way of off-setting that gift (But if money is an issue for you, why not just let me know and I’ll see what I can do to help you).
 When you consider it, you will actually SAVE money in the long term, whether that be by no longer using nappies, wipes, creams and lotions or by reducing your washing.
 You’re welcome!

 Still not sure?

 Why not take my readiness quiz and learn the facts.
 Or, tell us how you feel in a comment below!
 We LOVE to get feedback, the good the bad and the beautiful.
 So go ahead and share your thoughts.